BDMYRepository/Echino-Interactions/README.md

 # Echino-Interactions
 Hello dear echinolovers!!

-This repository harbor a data set with historical reports about parasitic and commensal invertebrates of echinoderms from American Tropical And Subtropical Atlantic, including fish and invertebrates.
+This repository harbor a data set with historical reports about parasitic and commensal of echinoderms from American Tropical And Subtropical Atlantic, including fish and invertebrates.

 Data extracted to index papers and historical reports since 1884 to 2020.